GrapheneCt/BGFTP/README.md

 2. Intstall .vpk, start BGFTP application.
 3. Press X button to start BGFTP background application.
 4. Now you can use BGFTP.

-5. To disable notifications, go to Settings -> Notifications -> BGFTP.
+To disable notifications, go to Settings -> Notifications -> BGFTP.
+Don't forget to terminate BGFTP after you finished using it, otherwise you system will not switch to sleep mode.

 ###### BGFTP background application can be terminated under following conditions: